MehediZaman/spring-rest-docker/README.md

 # Features
 1. List the 10 biggest countries of a determined region of the world (Europe, Asia, Oceania, Americas, etc)
-2. List all the countries of a determined regional bloc e.g. PA (Pacific Alliance) etc. that has borders with more than 3 countries
+2. List all the countries of a determined subregion (South America, West Europe,  Eastern Asia, etc) that has borders with more than 3 countries
 3. List the population of a subregion, including the countries that are part of it.

 # Requirements Implemented